aardappel/lobster/docs/source/language_reference.md

 You can use `import from "path/to/"` to provide additional such starting directories (relative to the current main `.lobster` file being compiled) that any following import statements (recursively) can use.

+A leading dot, as in `import .a` or `import .sub.a`, makes the import relative to the directory of the file containing the import statement instead (and never the `modules` directories).
+This allows a directory of files that import eachother to work unchanged regardless of what main file it is compiled from.

 You may use the keyword `private` at the top level in a file to prefix structs, variables, functions, enums, fields and methods that you don't want to be